jonegil/gui-with-gio/README.md

 [Get started - Time the egg](https://jonegil.github.io/gui-with-gio/egg_timer/)

+Once you locked that one in, continue with [a more advanced app](https://jonegil.github.io/gui-with-gio/telepromtper/), a teleprompter, that adds animation and reacts to user input, both keyboard and mouse.

 ## Background

 Command-lines are great and all, but let's face it, 95% of users aren't power users.
 They want buttons to push, toggles to switch and simply get on with their lives.
 Enter [Gio](https://gioui.org/) - a great toolkit to build stunningly beautiful, lightning fast, flexible interfaces that meet _your_ needs.